-Estate, Gift and Generation-Skipping Transfer Tax Considerations
+Estate, Gift and Generation Skipping Transfer Tax Considerations

 The transfer of the contract or designation of a beneficiary may have federal, state, and/or local transfer and inheritance tax consequences, including the imposition of gift, estate, and generation-skipping transfer ("GST") taxes.
-For example, when the Insured dies, the death proceeds will generally be includable in the Owner's estate for purposes of federal estate tax if the Insured owned the contract.
-If the Owner was not the Insured, the fair market value of the contract would be included in the Owner's estate upon the Owner's death.
-The contract would not be includable in the Insured's estate if the Insured neither retained incidents of ownership at death nor had given up ownership within three years before death.
+For example, when the insured dies, the death proceeds will generally be includable in the owner's estate for purposes of federal estate tax if the insured owned the contract.
+If the owner was not the insured, the fair market value of the contract would be included in the owner's estate upon the owner's death.
+The contract would not be includable in the Insured's estate if the insured neither retained incidents of ownership at death nor had given up ownership within three years before death.

-Moreover, under certain circumstances, the Code may impose a "generation skipping transfer tax" when all or part of a life insurance contract is transferred to, or a death benefit is paid to, an individual two or more generations younger than the Owner.
+Moreover, under certain circumstances, the Code may impose a "generation skipping transfer tax" when all or part of a life insurance contract is transferred to, or a death benefit is paid to, an individual two or more generations younger than the owner.
 Regulations issued under the Code may require Us to deduct the tax from Your contract, or from any applicable payment, and pay it directly to the IRS.

-Qualified tax advisers should be consulted concerning the estate and gift tax consequences of contract ownership and distributions under federal, state and local law.
-The individual situation of each owner or beneficiary will determine the extent, if any, to which federal, state, and local transfer and inheritance taxes may be imposed and how ownership or receipt of contract proceeds will be treated for purposes of federal, state and local estate, inheritance, generation-skipping and other taxes.
+Qualified tax advisors should be consulted concerning the estate and gift tax consequences of contract ownership and distributions under federal, state and local law.
+The individual situation

+60 VARIABLE UNIVERSAL LIFE 3 of each owner or beneficiary will determine the extent, if any, to which federal, state, and local transfer and inheritance taxes may be imposed and how ownership or receipt of contract proceeds will be treated for purposes of federal, state and local estate, inheritance, generation skipping and other taxes.